Who can apply?

 During the autumn and winter months Norway can be quite cold and dark, whereas the summer season is extraordinarily light.
 The lambing and calving season starts around April, and the harvesting season is at the end of the summer.

 Can I get in touch with other working guests?

-– Yes, you can.
-By contacting Atlantis you’ll receive a list of other working guests who are in Norway the same time as you.
-Atlantis also organizes get togethers for au pairs and working guests in Oslo a few times a year.
+Yes, you can.
+Atlantis issues contact lists of other working guests who are in Norway the same time as you for participants in our programs.
+Atlantis also organizes get-togethers for au pairs and working guests a few times a year.

 Please see our Facebook page.